cmsmart/tech-notes/javascript/javascript.md

 #### Callback function
-Afunction passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
+A function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.

 #### Object literal